3 years ago

 Genesee is also home to 16+ charter schools and has approximately 51 high schools that focus on college prep.

 Furthermore, when it comes to local colleges and universities, there are a multitude of amazing options.
 For instance, both U of M and Michigan State University (MSU) are a short distance away from Genesee.
 Plus, there is a branch of U of M located in Flint as well.

 Other notable higher-learning institutions that serve Genesee County include Northwood University, Baker College, Central Michigan University, Kettering University, Eastern Michigan University, and Ferris State.

 Plus, the list does not stop there.
 You will find a dozen more universities, community colleges, and trade schools, in addition to those mentioned above.
 And also if you need help with your essays or research papers in universities or colleges – try writepaperfor.me

 Other Reasons to Consider

-Comments Off on 5 Good Reasons Why You Should Live in Fenton, Michigan
+Comments Off on Fenton, MI: 5 Good Reasons You Should Live Here

 Initially known as Dibbleville, Fenton is a small city in Genesee County.
-With only a population of about 11,700 residents, the city is the perfect place to call home, if you fancy the idea of living in a laidback community.
-Thanks to its small population, Fenton boasts a wonderful sense of community.
+With a population of about only 11,700 residents, if you fancy the idea of living in a laidback community, Fenton city is the perfect place to call home.
+Thanks to its small population, downtown Fenton, and Fenton city as a whole, boasts a wonderful sense of community.

-Local businesses often come together to sponsor sporting activities, and there are several hangout areas where you can spend time socializing with friendly residents.
-The city also has a diverse selection of shops and restaurants where you can get whatever you need and pass some time.
+Local businesses in and around Fenton, Michigan often come together to sponsor sporting activities, and there are several hangout areas where you can spend time socializing with friendly residents.
+Fenton city also has a diverse selection of shops and restaurants, where you can get whatever you need and pass some time.